Let's undestand your products!

 The crosslink density measurement by this technique is related to the magnitude of the freezing point depression temperature (ΔTf) of solvents imbibed in swollen vulcanizates.
 Comparison of the transition temperature values of a confined and free solvent allows qualitative determination of the degree of crosslinking of elastomeric compounds (depends on the mesh size of the polymeric network).

-Netzsch 214 Polyma
+Netzsch 214 Polyma | Specifications:

 Mooney-Rivlin